John Vandenhoff: Life

-Vandenhoff was born in 1790 Salisbury, where his family, of Dutch extraction, coming over, it is said, in the train of William of Orange, appear to have been dyers.
+Vandenhoff was born in 1790 in Salisbury, where his family, of Dutch extraction, coming over, it is said, in the train of William of Orange, appear to have been dyers.
 He was educated at Stonyhurst College, with a view to the priesthood.
 For a year he taught classics in a school.

 Early career

 His first appearance on the stage was at Salisbury in May 1808, as Osmond in The Castle Spectre.
 After playing at Exeter, Weymouth, and elsewhere, with Edmund Kean, and at Swansea with John Cooper, he made his first appearance at Bath in October 1813 as Jaffier in Venice Preserv'd.
 During the season 1813–1814 he played Alcanor in Mahomet, Freehold in The Country Lasses and King Henry in First Part of Henry IV.
 In 1814 he was a member of the company at the Lyceum Theatre, London under Samuel James Arnold.
 In the same year he made his first appearance in Liverpool, where he became a great favourite, playing also in Manchester, Dublin, and elsewhere.